-The lesson modules below are designed for use in the undergraduate classroom and include teaching materials including details and handouts for in-class activities and homework.
+The lesson modules below are designed for use in an undergraduate classroom and include teaching materials including details and handouts for in-class activities and homework.
 The menu to the left can be used to navigate between each module.

 This introduction will expose students to Mars imaging software platforms so that students may become familiar with their navigation and imagery products.

 This learning module and related laboratory exercise exposes students to Solar Nebular Theory, planetary body classification, and planet differentiation.
 Students will be able to compare and contrast the formation history of Mars and Earth as well as confidently assess the present classification of the planet Pluto.

 This learning module compares early and recent missions to Mars as well as familiarizes students with a common instrument used in NASA mission payloads.

 This learning module and related laboratory exercise exposes students to remote sensing techniques utilized on Mars.

 This learning module and related laboratory exercise exposes students to the make-up of minerals on both Earth and Mars, as well as encourages students to determine what minerals imply an aqueous environment of formation.